jocago/AoC/README.md

 ### SwiftGraph

-While I have not used this package in the project yet, it may proove helpful.
+While I have not used this package in the project yet, it may prove helpful.

 https://davecom.github.io/SwiftGraph